Hailemari/clean_task_manager/docs/api_documentation.md

 ---

 This updated documentation reflects the Clean Architecture structure of the refactored Task Management API.
 It highlights the new project structure and the separation of concerns between different layers of the application.

+## For more information see this [Postman Documentation](https://documenter.getpostman.com/view/22137934/2sA3s6GAEQ)